 8. Use a stylish jewelry box

 Jewelry boxes are specifically designed to keep all of your pieces clean, safe and well-ordered, and they have the added benefit of looking rather lovely positioned upon a chest of drawers or dressing table, too.

 ‘Traditional jewelry boxes not only make for a neat way to organize your accessories, but also double as a styling element.
 Go for something glass and brass for an elegant touch or lean towards cane and wood to bring an organic and free-spirited vibe to your bedroom’, says Heather Goerzen.

 Choose one with multiple storage drawers, then line each one with a different category of jewelry.

 By its very nature, jewelry makes a beautiful finishing touch – to your bedroom décor, as well as to your outfit, so it’s important to be mindful of your displays.

 ‘Artfully displayed jewelry can transform the aesthetic in a bedroom, not to mention your mood; draped over wall hooks or arranged in pretty trays.
-Find unique ways to hang your necklaces, which not only prevents the chain from tangling but serves as a sparkly touch in a room or closet’, says Alexandra, co-founder and interior designer at Clairrow.
+Find unique ways to hang your necklaces, which not only prevents the chain from tangling but serves as a sparkly touch in a room or as part of closet organization ideas’, says Alexandra, co-founder and interior designer at Clairrow.

 Heather agrees and adds: ‘you can also group jewelry into mini, scattered styling moments to create a more layered vignette on your dresser.
 Personally, I like to drape necklaces on a stand for added verticality and a graceful accent, while larger earrings and bracelets are corralled in a bowl.
 I also have a pretty vintage tray to display momentous jewelry moments, such as my wedding earrings.’